Last Updated on February 21, 2021 by James Gentile

-The good news is that when you file for bankruptcy, all of those stressful phone calls and letters in the mail stop.
+When you file for bankruptcy, the good news is that all of those stressful phone calls and letters in the mail stop.
 And that’s thanks to the protection provided to you by the United States Bankruptcy Code.

 The Automatic Stay – Complete Halt of Collection Activity